uyuni-project/uyuni-rfc/accepted/00000-ptf-repos-in-uyuni-2.md

 will have the same structure as the existing `rhnpackage` table, and it will act as a simple "drop-in" replacement that might be used in any query where PTF packages must not be visible.

-### PTF self-destruction packages

-While on SUSE OSes this would work out of the box, we need to implement something for non SUSE OSes.
-We could write a state which automatically uninstall all packages which `Provides: self-destruct-pkg()`.
-This approach, though, would be limited to salt managed systems.
-In any case, keeping a PTF package installed is not a problem as this cleanup step is not strictly required.

 # Drawbacks
 [drawbacks]: #drawbacks